onflow/flow-go/language.md

 Note the different values in the last line of each example.

+There is **no** support for nulls, i.e., a constant or variable of a reference type must always be bound to an instance of the type.
+There is *no* `null`.

 ### Access control

 > Status: Access control is not implemented yet.